El Cid Campeador (sculpture)

-El Cid Campeador is an outdoor equestrian statue depicting the 11-century Spanish knight and warlord El Cid by artist Anna Hyatt Huntington, architect William Templeton Johnson, and the foundry General Bronze Company, installed at Balboa Park's Plaza de Panama in San Diego, California.
+El Cid Campeador is an outdoor equestrian statue depicting the 11th-century Spanish knight and warlord El Cid by artist Anna Hyatt Huntington, architect William Templeton Johnson, and the foundry General Bronze Company, installed at Balboa Park's Plaza de Panama in San Diego, California.
 The bronze sculpture was created in 1927 and dedicated on July 5, 1930.

-The statue measures approximately 11 x 9 x 7 ft, with a 16-foot diameter, and its concrete or Indiana limestone base measures approximately 11 x 14 x 8 ft.
+The statue measures approximately 11 × 9 × 7 ft, with a 16 ft diameter, and its concrete or Indiana limestone base measures approximately 11 × 14 × 8 ft.
 It was surveyed and deemed "treatment needed" by the Smithsonian Institution's "Save Outdoor Sculpture!" program in March 1994.

 Copies of Huntington's statue exist in other cities, including Buenos Aires, New York City, San Francisco, Seville, and Valencia.
 The New York cast is on the grounds of the Hispanic Society of America on Audubon Terrace in Manhattan.
 Anna Hyatt Huntington was the wife of Archer M. Huntington, the society's founder.